steqeq/0000/README.md

 ### Downloading the ROCm source code

 The following example shows how to use the repo tool to download the ROCm source code.
-If you choose a directory other than ~/bin/ to install the repo, you must use that chosen directory in the code as shown below:
+If you choose a directory other than ~/bin/ to install the repo tool, you must use that chosen directory in the code as shown below:

 ```bash
 mkdir -p ~/ROCm/